painfulexistence/create-cxx/README.md

 bunx create-cxx $PROJECT_NAME
 ```

+## Features
+- [x] Interactive prompts guide you through setting up new projects
+- [x] Choose from a handful of templates
+- [x] CMake and vcpkg ready
+- [x] Do everything via CLI, eliminating the need to copy templates from GitHub
+- [x] Easy installation and use

 ## Contributing
-The project leverages <a href="https://bun.sh/">Bun</a>, so ensure Bun is installed before proceeding
+The project leverages <a href="https://bun.sh/">Bun</a>, so ensure Bun is installed before proceeding.
+Any contributions are welcome!